rizkilaks/DivvyBikes/README.md

 From the conclusion, we recommend the marketing team to consider the following options:
 <ol>
 <li> Create a new plan that is shorter than annual membership as casual rider may not want to be tied to annual membership, this can be 1, 3 or 6-month membership.
 Then, after they plan ends, send them a promotion containing discount code for an annual membership.
 This plan could encourage casual rider to become annual member if they feel the need to use the service frequently. </li>
-<li> Introduce some discounts in certain months for monthly membership (for example, months where total ride decreases) </li>
+<li> Introduce some discounts in certain months for monthly membership (for example, months where total ride decreases). </li>
 <li> Just like many subscription-based services, we can also introduce a family plan, this will bring us more new member at once.</li>
 </ol>